-Twenty-five Wister rats weighing (100-150g) were obtained from the Central Animal House, College of Medicine, University of Ibadan, Nigeria.
-They were housed in well aerated cages, maintained on standard rat chow with free access to drinking water according to the guidelines and regulations of the National Institute of Health (1985) [16] and approved by Animal Care And Use Research Ethics committee of the University of Ibadan (Reference no: 7/551/153A).
+Twenty-five Wistar rats with weight varying from 100-150g were obtained from the Central Animal House, College of Medicine, University of Ibadan, Nigeria.
+They were housed in well-aerated cages, maintained on standard rat chow with free access to drinking water according to the guidelines and regulations of the National Institute of Health [16] and approved by Animal Care And Use Research Ethics committee of the University of Ibadan (Reference no: 7/551/153A).
 Twenty-five rats were divided into 5 groups of 5 rats per group.
-Group 1 served as normal control, group 2 served as diabetic untreated, groups 3, 4 and 5 were diabetic treated with 100mg/kg MEPN, 200mg/kg MEPN and 100mg/kg Metformin respectively.
+Group 1 served as normal control, group 2 served as diabetic untreated, groups 3, 4 and 5 were diabetic treated with 100mg/kg MEPN, 200mg/kg MEPN and 100mg/kg Metformin [38] respectively.